ewernqvi/mvc_rest_demo/README.md

 curl -X POST -d '{"email" : "mrx@gmail.com", "password" : "loko"}' \
   -H "Content-Type: application/json" http://localhost:3000/api/users
 ```
-If successful, this will return a new user in JSON format, note that depending on where and how you installed your server the URL may differ
+If successful, this will return a new user in JSON format, note that depending on where and how you
+installed your server the URL may differ

 ### User Logon
-Once you have a user in the system, you can use this user to login, which is a requirement for adding new advertisments.
+Once you have a user in the system, you can use this user to login, which is a requirement for
+adding new advertisments.
 ```
 curl -X GET -u 'mrx@gmail.com:loko' http://localhost:3000/api/users/mrx@gmail.com
 ```
-Note that the password and username is what you supplied during user registration, we use basic authentication.
-In a real-world application this resource should be protected by https since we send the password over the wire i base64 encoding.
+Note that the password and username is what you supplied during user registration, we use basic
+authentication.
+In a real-world application this resource should be protected by https since we
+send the password over the wire in base64 encoding.

 If we manage to login we get the following JSON back
 ```javascript